Lesson 22 Vue Components More

 - Copy

-folders. - re-initialize git and push our initial code (same as lesson21) to github
+lesson21into a new folderlesson22, don't copy thenodes_modulesand.gitfolders. - re-initialize git and push our initial code (same as lesson21) to github

 - HTML in our

-template section<div id="app"> <header> <h2>My Awards</h2> <img id="logo" alt="Active Martial Arts Logo" src="./assets/ActiveLogo.png"> </header> <section> <nav> <ul> <li><a href="#">My Awards</a></li> <li><a href="#">My Next Award</a></li> <li><a href="#">Studio Website</a></li> </ul> </nav> <article> <h1>My Awards</h1> <ul> <li class="card"> <img src="./assets/clouds-fight-jumping-62376.jpg" style="width:100%"> <div class="container"> <h4><b>High Kick</b></h4> <p>Kick over your head 10 times in under 10 seconds.</p> </div> </li> </ul> </article> </section> <footer> <p>copyright Active Martial Arts</p> </footer> </div>
+App.vuetemplate section<div id="app"> <header> <h2>My Awards</h2> <img id="logo" alt="Active Martial Arts Logo" src="./assets/ActiveLogo.png"> </header> <section> <nav> <ul> <li><a href="#">My Awards</a></li> <li><a href="#">My Next Award</a></li> <li><a href="#">Studio Website</a></li> </ul> </nav> <article> <h1>My Awards</h1> <ul> <li class="card"> <img src="./assets/clouds-fight-jumping-62376.jpg" style="width:100%"> <div class="container"> <h4><b>High Kick</b></h4> <p>Kick over your head 10 times in under 10 seconds.</p> </div> </li> </ul> </article> </section> <footer> <p>copyright Active Martial Arts</p> </footer> </div> - In our

-style section* { box-sizing: border-box; } body { font-family: Arial, Helvetica, sans-serif; } /* Style the header */ header { background-color: #666; padding: 30px; text-align: center; font-size: 35px; color: white; } /* Container for flexboxes */ section { display: -webkit-flex; display: flex; } /* Style the navigation menu */ nav { -webkit-flex: 1; -ms-flex: 1; flex: 1; background: #ccc; padding: 20px; } /* Style the list inside the menu */ nav ul { list-style-type: none; padding: 0; } /* Style the content */ article { -webkit-flex: 3; -ms-flex: 3; flex: 3; background-color: #f1f1f1; padding: 10px; } /* Style the footer */ footer { background-color: #777; padding: 10px; text-align: center; color: white; } /* Responsive layout - makes the menu and the content (inside the section) sit on top of each other instead of next to each other */ @media (max-width: 600px) { section { -webkit-flex-direction: column; flex-direction: column; } }
+App.vuestyle section* { box-sizing: border-box; } body { font-family: Arial, Helvetica, sans-serif; } /* Style the header */ header { background-color: #666; padding: 30px; text-align: center; font-size: 35px; color: white; } /* Container for flexboxes */ section { display: -webkit-flex; display: flex; } /* Style the navigation menu */ nav { -webkit-flex: 1; -ms-flex: 1; flex: 1; background: #ccc; padding: 20px; } /* Style the list inside the menu */ nav ul { list-style-type: none; padding: 0; } /* Style the content */ article { -webkit-flex: 3; -ms-flex: 3; flex: 3; background-color: #f1f1f1; padding: 10px; } /* Style the footer */ footer { background-color: #777; padding: 10px; text-align: center; color: white; } /* Responsive layout - makes the menu and the content (inside the section) sit on top of each other instead of next to each other */ @media (max-width: 600px) { section { -webkit-flex-direction: column; flex-direction: column; } } - What does this layout look like

 - Now Shrink the screen width and you will see the navigation section move above article.